 withdrawal symptoms.

-divided doses on a regimented schedule
+divided doses on a regimented schedule.

 18. Typically replacement medication doses are given on a strict Q 8 hour schedule.
-If doses can't be
+If doses can't be evenly divided the extra amount is added to the last dose of the day (the HS dose).
+Note: If the client is on a Q8 hour dosing schedule and withdrawal symptoms reappear before the next

 dosing interval, the total dose required to achieve withdrawal scores of 0 - 1 is then divided into four